 At our Rialto office, our assistance includes visas based on employment like H-1B visas, H-2A visas, H-2B visas, H-3 visas, L-1 visas, and TN visas

-Over the past 20 years, Carlos Batara has developed a unique specialty in helping immigrant clients with immigration court trials and deportation appeals.
+For over 20 years, Immigration Lawyer Carlos Batara has developed expertise in helping immigrant clients with immigration court trials and deportation appeals.

 Our Rialto deportation and removal defense services include immigration court hearings, immigration trials, bond hearings, and motions to reopen.

 If you’re looking for a fresh start, don’t give up before you even get started.
-Even after you’ve lost your case, imigration lawyer Carlos Batara may be able to help you fight back.
+Even after you’ve lost your case, our office may be able to help you fight back.

 Motions To Reopen

 Sometimes, filing an appeal is not your best approach to starting over.
 Perhaps you want to try to reopen your case.